Ed

 purchased roughly around 1996

 The vendor that I bought it from seemed like a bit of a con-man, but the price seemed reasonable at the time even if he was exaggerating.
 He made claims that it could be punched through a cinderblock wall and not break.
 He also claimed that the hilt was real ivory, which I strongly doubted.
+I made the decision to purchase based on what I was observing, and not what he was saying.

 Functionally, it seems very comparable to the Shinto Katana, including weight and balance, and therefore seems a bit unremarkable to me.